eclipse-heimlig/heimlig/README.md

 2022-11-24T13:30:19.429Z INFO  [CLIENT] Received response: random data (size=16): 2831804f4db41f98b2fe24bdde36372f
 ```

-The example instantiates a Sindri core and a client.
+The example instantiates a Heimlig core and a client.
 Both communicate via two
 [heapless queues](https://docs.rs/heapless/latest/heapless/spsc/struct.Queue.html).
 One for requests to the core and one for responses from it.